clean-arch-enablers-project/cae-framework/README.md

 It usually is located at another entirely separated Java project.
 This one we've been using as the example is like a library.
 Then we create another library to keep the Adapters.
 The example of using a REST API Endpoint to dispatch the Use Case functionality was a different project which used the libraries with the Use Case implementation and its respective Adapters.

-Let's take a look at how this other project for the Adapters is structured:
+Let's take a look at how this is structured:

 ![image](https://github.com/clean-arch-enablers-project/cae-framework/assets/60593328/e774ad84-9844-476c-9731-f82618de5ac2)